schaazzz/script_magic/_posts/2015-05-19-set-nic-properties.md

 - [SetDNSServerSearchOrder](https://msdn.microsoft.com/en-us/library/aa393295(v=vs.85).aspx)

 Other implementation details are straight forward.
 The [get\_validated\_input](https://github.com/schaazzz/script_magic/blob/master/helpers.py) is used to get validated user input based on the specified regular expression.

+If you don't want to download or clone the whole repository, you can view the complete source for this script on GitHub [here](https://github.com/schaazzz/script_magic/blob/master/set_nic_properties.py) or download the file [here](https://raw.githubusercontent.com/schaazzz/script_magic/master/set_nic_properties.py)